capjan/markdown-util/README.md

 Project Status: Draft, not recommended for production environments

-This command line tool ([.NET Tool Link](https://www.nuget.org/packages/MarkdownUtil)) makes creating Markdown based documentation straightforward.
+This [.NET Tool](https://www.nuget.org/packages/MarkdownUtil) helps to create a Markdown based documentation.

 - Take a look at the [Documentation](./Docs/README.md) for a deep drive.
 - Look at the [rendered documentation](https://capjan.github.io/markdown-util/)